PIRGIM presents Trouble in Toyland report at Beaumont Children’s Hospital Safety City U.S.A.

 PIRGIM's report reveals the results of laboratory testing on toys for lead, cadmium and phthalates.
 All of these toxins have been proven to have serious adverse health impacts on the development of young children.
 The survey also found small toys that pose a choking hazard; extremely loud toys that threaten hearing and toy magnets that can cause serious injury.

-"We should be able to trust that the toys we buy are safe.
-However, until that's the case, parents need to watch out for common hazards when shopping for toys," says Meghan Hess, PIRGIM public interest advocate.
+“We should be able to trust that the toys we buy are safe.
+However, until that’s the case, parents and caregivers need to watch out for common hazards when shopping for toys,” said Eric Mosher, PIRGIM advocate.

 The "Trouble in Toyland" report includes a list of dangerous toys that surveyors found on toy store shelves.
 It also offers safety guidelines for purchasing toys for small children.
-The group also provides an interactive website consumers can access on their smartphones and computers at www.toysafety.mobi.
+The group also provides a Facebook quiz to help educate parents and others about toy-related hazards.

 "It's the unseen dangers that trouble me, lead and phthalates," explains Donna Bucciarelli, R.N., trauma prevention coordinator, Beaumont Hospital, Royal Oak; and education program manager, Safety City U.S.A., a Beaumont Children's Hospital program.
 "Thanks to the ongoing efforts of PIRGIM, parents and gift-givers can purchase safer, less toxic toys."